reichow-lab/subunit_analysis/README.md

 Using the Gap_Junction_Splitter.sh script

-This script is given the initial .csv file generated above and splits the gap junction metadata into hemichannels using their sym_expand/idx ID.
+This script is given the initial metadata.csv file generated in step #2 and splits the gap junction metadata into hemichannels using their sym_expand/idx ID.

-Load the script
+Step #8 Load the script
 ```
 ./Gap_Junction_Splitter.sh
 ```

-Give it the path to a .csv file of interest
+Step #9: Enter a .csv file of interest

 The script should output two new .csv files containing the input gap junctions metadata split into its respective hemichannels named HC1_particles.csv and HC2_particles.csv